Budget session of Manipur Assembly gets underway | Law-Order

-The session will have three sittings till February 22, including Chief Minister N Biren Singh's presentation of the budget estimate for 2021-22, an official release said.
+The session will have 13 sittings till February 22,including Chief Minister N Biren Singh's presentation of thebudget estimate for 2021-22 on Friday, an official releasesaid.

-Heptulla, during his address, said the Manipur government has taken a host of COVID-19 steps since its outbreak last year, including screening of returnees, the establishment of a 24-hour control room, closure of the border gate at Moreh town, and setting up multiple coronaviruscentres, amongst others.
+Heptulla, during his address, said the Manipurgovernment has taken a host of COVID-19 steps since itsoutbreak last year, including screening of returnees,establishment of a 24-hour control room, closure of the bordergate at Moreh town, and setting up multiple coronaviruscentres, amongs others.

 Singh will also present the 15th Business AdvisoryCommittee Report on Wednesday.